 The Final Word

 As passenger vehicle technology continues to develop at an ever-increasing pace, event data recorders (EDR) remain a vital cornerstone of this development.
-As the industry moves towards full autonomous driving capabilities, the need to record data so that manufacturers, insurers, accident reconstruction professionals and law enforcement can understand how and why a vehicle exhibited a particular performance characteristic is becoming increasingly vital.
+As the industry moves towards fully autonomous driving capabilities, the need to record data so that manufacturers, insurers, accident reconstruction professionals, and law enforcement can understand how and why a vehicle exhibited a particular performance characteristic is becoming increasingly vital.